Yolla Realty - Logo

 Cost Considerations

-Leasehold properties generally require a lower initial investment compared to freehold properties, making them a more accessible option for buyers entering the Bali real estate market.
+Leasehold properties generally require a lower initial investment compared to Bali freehold properties, making them a more accessible option for buyers entering the Bali real estate market.
 The lease price is typically negotiated in Indonesian Rupiah (IDR), and the overall cost tends to be lower due to the temporary nature of the ownership.

-Flexibility and Renewal
+Flexibility and Renewal Terms

 One of the benefits of leasehold ownership is the flexibility it offers.
 Many lease terms include renewal clauses, allowing investors to extend their lease beyond the initial period.
 However, it’s essential to negotiate renewal terms upfront to avoid potential complications later.